 Some Chinese Mexicans tried hard to blend into local Cantonese-speaking society, especially if they had more Chinese features that made it easier to pass.
 But for many others, their time in exile only affirmed the sense that they were Mexican above all.
 In Macau, a church worker named Ramón Lay Mazo lobbied tirelessly for Chinese Mexicans to be allowed back into Mexico.
 Some 400 women and children had been allowed to return in the late 1930s, but only if they abandoned their Chinese husbands and fathers.
 Then World War II struck, forcing the remaining Chinese Mexican families into even more extreme hardship.

 The war ended and the years dragged on.
 After the Communist Party won the Chinese Civil War in 1949, Lay shrewdly played to the Cold War sensibility of the era by asking Mexico to “rescue” Chinese Mexicans from Communism, which could strike down on Hong Kong and Macau at any time.
-As many influential Mexicans took up the cause of their compatriots exiled to China, the Mexican government finally acquiesced and allowed a group of 300 Chinese-Mexicans back.
+As many influential Mexicans took up the cause of their compatriots exiled to China, the Mexican government finally acquiesced and allowed a group of 300 Chinese Mexicans back.

 Among them was Juan Chiu Trujillo.
 He was just five years old when his family was forced to abandon their home in the city of Tapachula, along with the hotel and restaurant they owned.
 They moved to his father’s village in China, but when the Japanese invaded on the eve of World War II, they fled to Macau.
 Chiu eventually learned Cantonese, married a Chinese woman and had four children.
-A fifth was on in 1960 when, thanks to Lay’s campaign, Chiu was finally granted the right to return to Mexico.
+A fifth was born in 1960 when, thanks to Lay’s campaign, Chiu was finally granted the right to return to Mexico.
 He and his brood boarded a flight — all expenses paid by the Mexican government — and returned to the country he had been forced to abandon 30 years earlier.

 In a 2012 interview with the Associated Press, Chiu recalled his time in his father’s Taishan village, where his Mexican mother would sing ranchera songs at the top of her lungs as she washed the family’s laundry in a stream.
 “We would recite the rosary in Spanish, she would teach us,” he said at his flat in Mexico City.
 His walls were decorated with Chinese calendars, family photos and images of Jesus and Our Lady of Guadalupe.
 “She would tell us, don’t forget you are Catholics, don’t lose your religion.”